Homemade Gluten-Free Teriyaki Sauce

 • SESAME SEEDS (OPTIONAL).
 Then, for garnish, I usually like to add some sesame seeds, if I have them.
 It won’t do much for flavor, but it’s pretty and plays up the sesame element a bit more.

-Yummy Ways To Use This Sauce:
+Yummy Ways To Use This Sauce

-• As A Marinade!
+• As A Teriyaki Marinade!
 Or, marinate chicken, tofu, or steak before cooking for extra flavor.
 I’ll sometimes freeze raw chicken breast in a marinade so it marinates as it thaws.

 • To Glaze Chicken Wings.
 Brush the thickened glaze over your favorite crispy chicken wings.
 I like this method for cooking them in the air fryer.
 Just skip the buffalo sauce and finish with our teriyaki glaze instead!
 (You can also just dip wings in the sauce instead of glazing them!)